fdazen/fda-documentation/accounting.md

- - Type in the name of the Adjustment Reason and a short code for it, if applicable otherwise simply re-type in the Adjustment name.
+ - Type in the name of the Discount Reason and a short code for it, if applicable otherwise simply re-type in the Discount name.
 Once ready, click on the blue button _Save Changes_ when finished:

 ![accounting_29.png]({{site.baseurl}}/images/accounting_29.png)

- - To **DELETE** an Adjustment Reason, select it by checking the box on the left hand side and click on the blue button _Delete Selected Adjustment Reason_:
+ - To **DELETE** a Discount Reason, select it by checking the box on the left hand side and click on the blue button _Delete Selected Adjustment Reason_:

 ![accounting_30.png]({{site.baseurl}}/images/accounting_30.png)